 Read Chekhov’s The Seagull.
 Once you have applied and been accepted, you will be sent a specific translation of the play.
 Read this before the first class (Penguin Classics edition, translated by Elisavetta Fen).
 Please also bring clothes that will allow for physical work, as well as clothes and shoes that will work for/support your character and the circumstances of your scene.

 Marilyn McIntyre & Stephen Costan

 For those who may be unable to participate, but would like to sit in on the class, auditing tickets are available for the Saturday and Sunday sessions, at $20 per day.
 Auditors will be able to observe the class, and participate in the morning vocal warm up.

-Please be sure to view our refund policy before enrolling in this course.
+Please be sure to view our refund policy before enrolling in this class.